Learn how to make a DIY Ornament Wreath using colorful, shatterproof ball ornaments

-Is there anything more festive than those bright and shiny, vintage glass ball ornaments your Grandma had?
-There is something very special about the way they catch the twinkle lights of the Christmas Tree.
-Did you know you can use them to make a wreath?
+Is there anything more festive than those bright and shiny, vintage glass ornaments your Grandma had?
+There is something very special about the way they catch the twinkle lights on the Christmas Tree.
+But, did you know you can also use those ornaments to make a DIY Christmas wreath?

-Last year, while wandering around Michaels craft store, I found tubes of colorful shatterproof glass-like ball ornaments.
-These ornaments came in a variety of color combinations, textures and sizes from small opaque globes to large, transparent balls .
-Some of the ornaments are shiny while others are sparkly and glittery.
-Perfect for a DIY Christmas Wreath.
+Last year, while wandering around Michaels craft store, I found tubes of colorful shatterproof ball ornaments.
+They came in a wide variety of color combinations, textures and sizes from small opaque globes to large, transparent balls.

-And, I absolutely love that the ornaments are shatterproof and non-breakable.
-If you have little children running around your house, you won’t have to worry the ornaments breaking.
+Plus, I absolutely love that they are shatterproof and non-breakable.
+If you have little children running around your house, you won’t have to worry about the ornaments breaking.

 we may receive a small commission.
 See full Disclosure here for details.

 Before you begin your wreath, take a quick look at the hangers on the ornaments.
 Some of mine were very loose and came out easily.
 If you find some of those, go ahead and hot glue them into place.

 Also, if your set of ball ornaments has a variety of different colors and textures, take a moment to think about how you want to arrange them.

 To begin, you will first want to cut a bunch of wire pieces, about 7-8″ long and then bend the wires in half.
 Go ahead and cut 30 or so.
 You can always add more later, if needed.